jackson-wagner/340-work/week-05-assignment/readme.md

 ## Forms
 The next portion of the homework dealt with all sorts of different elements that you can put into forms.
 I'm not going to lie, I got a little lost during this section.
 There was just a lot of information to digest and I didn't quite understand exactly how it all worked together.
 When finishing the homework I came back to the pages to find specific information quite a bit.
 I struggled in particular with what the form and action line meant and what I should insert into there.

+## Homework
+I chose to base my homework around a golf questionnaire.
+I included three pictures, one generic golf photo, one of a player I included in a question and one of a ball I included in a question.
+I had radio buttons, checkboxes, long and short text boxes with a placeholder and a drop down menu.